 5. Ear pain can be reduced by swallowing, chewing gum and yawning during takeoff and landing.
 Take a decongestant if you have a cold or nasal allergy.
 Don’t SCUBA dive within 24 hours of a flight.

-6. DVT killed my 50 year old builder on a flight to Tokyo.
+6. DVT killed my 50-year-old builder on a plane to Tokyo.
 See your Doctor if you have an injury or had recent surgery, to assess your risk.
 They may suggest compression stockings and baby aspirin.
 Avoid sleeping pills.
 Wear loose clothing and shoes.
 Don’t cross your legs and make sure you change seating positions regularly.
 Walk every hour.
-Have good space for your feet and pump and flex your knees and feet every 30 mins.
+Have suitable space for your feet and pump and flex your knees and feet every 30 mins.

 7. Stay hydrated.
 Moisturise skin and drink a cup of water hourly.
 Avoid alcohol, caffeine and salt.
 Take a salt bath on arrival.